 Below are some of the things you can ditch today.

-Worn Out Underwear
+1. Worn Out Underwear

-You know those socks that have small holes in them but you can’t bear to throw them out because you might sew them up one fine day?
+You know those socks that have small holes in them but you can’t bear to throw out because you might sew them up one fine day?

-Old Binders and Documents
+2. Old Binders and Documents

 Throw out any old documents that you no longer need and the same goes for any binders or folders containing large amounts of obsolete documents.

-Clothes You Never Wear
+3. Clothes You Never Wear

 It might have seemed like a great purchase at the time, but the opportunity to actually wear the garment just never really came up.
-Clothes we never or rarely wear probably account for most of the excess clutter in our homes.
+Clothes we never or rarely wear probably account for most of the excess clutter in our homes!

-Old Toiletries and Cosmetics
+4. Old Toiletries and Cosmetics

 There’s really no point in keeping them around.
 Place whatever can be recycled into your recycling bin after cleaning the containers out, and bin everything else.

 It’s always a pain when you need an empty USB stick urgently and you can’t find one.
 Imagine how refreshing it’ll be to have a stack of them on reserve and ready to go!

-Cumbersome or Tired Furniture
+7. Cumbersome or Tired Furniture

 Does some of it look a bit worn or totally off trend?
 There are tonnes of amazingly fun and easy DIY tutorials online that can help you to get your furniture looking fresh and on trend if so.

 If any of the furniture is broken beyond repair, however, consider getting it recycled if possible.

-Clear up Your Smartphone
+8. Clear up Your Smartphone

-For a refreshing change, choose a new wallpaper and download some handy new apps you know you’ll make use of.
+For a refreshing change, choose a new wallpaper and download some handy new apps that you know you’ll actually make use of.

-Tackle the Pantry
+9. Tackle the Pantry

 Throw out any food that has expired or is very close to expiring and wipe down the whole pantry with a natural cleaning product.

-Children’s Old Toys
+10. Children’s Old Toys

-Get Rid of Old Towels
+11. Get Rid of Old Towels

-Towels that have totally lost their color, towels that have small (and large-is) holes in them, and tired towels that have just completely lost their fluff and oomph in general.
+Towels that have totally lost their color, towels that have small (and large-ish) holes in them, and tired towels that have just completely lost their fluff and oomph in general.

 If they have holes, yes, you can sew them up, but if they’re truly worn and past their best, start using them as rags for cleaning or throw them out.
 New towels can make a bathroom or kitchen look that little bit fresher and you and your family will surely enjoy the feeling of them.

-Recycle Old Tech
+12. Recycle Old Tech

 If you have some old electronics hanging around your home, such as old iPod stations, CD players etc, consider getting rid of them; give them away, sell them online, or dispose of them properly.

-If you’re a spiritual person, or you’re sensitive to energy, you might want to take the clear out a step further and ask for a blessing from God or Spirit.
+If you’re a spiritual person, or you’re sensitive to energy, you might want to take the clear out a step further and ask for a blessing from your God or Spirit.

-You can also set some intentions for bright and light energy to be present in your home.
+You can also set some intentions for a bright and light energy to be present in your home.